-- 4. The following academic work shall be graded pass/fail only: the reading courses Bi.171 and Bi.221; all travel seminars; all SPM work, including Pastoral Care in a Hospital Setting and Clinical Pastoral Education; and any course taken through a cross-registration agreement at another theological school. - 5.
-Students shall state their grading preferences upon registration but may change any option during the add/drop period for the given term.
+- Pastoral Education; and any course taken through a cross-registration agreement at another theological school. - Students shall state their grading preferences upon registration but may change any option during the add/drop period for the given term.
 After the add/drop period the grading preference cannot be changed. - 6.
 Students stating no preference for grading for a particular course or directed study project shall be graded by letter grade. - 7.
 In the pass/fail option, the grade of P has no effect on the student's grade point average, while the grade of F has a negative effect. - 8.
 A course for which the grade of D or F is earned will not be applied to a student's degree program.
 A required course must be repeated. - 9.
 When a grade of D or F is earned and the course is repeated, all instances of the course appear on the student's transcript.
 The grades earned for all courses are counted in the student's grade point average. - 10.
 If a final course grade is not submitted by an instructor for a student who has neither completed the requirements for a course, nor been granted an extension by the academic dean, a grade of F shall be posted.
 In this instance, the F is not remediable. - 11.
 If a student receives a failing course grade that the professor determines is remediable, the student may be granted permission through the academic dean to remedy the failing grade.
 The deadline for remedying the grade is three weeks after the end of the term.
 A second and final three-week period can be requested.